MediaRecorder Video Bitrates

 - Each browser has a hardcoded default bitrate: 2.5 Mbps for Chrome and Firefox, 10 Mbps for Safari.

 - These default values do not scale with resolution.
-A 4K recording gets the same bitrate as 480p unless you specify otherwise.
+A 4K recording gets the same bitrate as a 480p one unless you specify otherwise.

 - Setting

-- For consistent file and codec output across browsers, you need to transcode the recordings server-side.
+- For consistent file and codec output across browsers, complete metadata including duration information and proper playback across delivery methods (fast start) you need to process the files further.